alex-reason/cozy-shop/README.md

 This is a sample/practice online store create with create-react-app.
+The project applies what I learned from the Udemy course: Complete React Developer in 2023 (w/ Redux, Hooks, GraphQL) by Andrei Neagoie and Yihua Zhang.